 Low Rise Condos vs High Rise Condos: Which Do You Prefer?

-Here's What's Great About High-Rise Condos?
+Here's What's Great About High-Rise Condos

 If selecting a luxury high-rise condo, that may mean there are numerous on-site amenities to benefit from, including fitness centers, higher-end finishes in the units, and spas in the building.
 Some also offer concierge services, which means owners can get help with booking everything from dinner reservations to local shows.
 Pools (sometimes rooftop pools), coffee shops, cafes, entertainment lounges, libraries, and game rooms are more potential amenities in these locations.

-In some cases, high-rise condos are a bit easier to manage than a home because they may not have any exterior access points (like a yard) to worry about.
+In some cases, high-rise condos are easier to manage than a home because they may not have any exterior access points (like a yard) to worry about.
 Still, they may offer some housekeeping help from property management, depending on the location's features.